bbeng89/ntbk/README.md

 ### Default templates

-You can also set a default template to be used for log entries and collections in your `~/.config/ntbk/ntbk.yml` file:
+You can also set a default template to be used for log entries and collections in your [config](#config) file:

 ```yaml
 default_templates: